wattmatters/ha-sigenergy-automations/supplemental-grid-charging-state-machine/README.md

 ---

+## What it does

+Gated on `battery_control_owner == 'supplemental_charging'`:

+- **ACTIVE** — grid charging required (sustained 2 minutes to avoid flapping on a noisy signal): enables Remote EMS, sets Command Charging mode, sets a charge rate based on the suggested rate with a minimum floor
+- **SELF-CONSUMPTION** — grid charging not required (sustained 2 minutes): returns to Maximum Self-consumption, releases Remote EMS, and resets both the export and charging limits to maximum so genuine excess solar isn't capped

+---

 ## What changed from the original

 This is largely a structural refactor rather than a behaviour change — the charging decision logic itself is unchanged.